UAlbertaALTLab/recording-validation-interface/README.md

     /recording/_search/{query}

-Where `{query}` is replaced by one ore more Cree word forms, written in SRO.
-If more than one word form is supplied, each word form must be separated by a single comma (`,`).
+Where `{query}` is replaced by one ore more Cree wordforms, written in SRO.
+If more than one wordform is supplied, each wordform must be separated by a single comma (`,`).

 This will return a JSON array of recordings of those word forms in the